AckerApple/pdfbox-cli-wrap/README.md

 - **outputPathOrOptions** - The file to save the decrypted document to.
 If left blank then it will be the same as the input file || options
 - **options** - {}
     - **password**: Password to the PDF or certificate in keystore.
-    - **keyStore**: Path to keystore that holds certificate to decrypt the document.
+    - **keyStore**: Path to keystore that holds certificate to decrypt the document (typically a .p12 file).
 This is only required if the document is encrypted with a certificate, otherwise only the password is required.
     - **alias**:    The alias to the certificate in the keystore.